-Do not use this medicine after the expiry date which is stated on the packaging.
+Do not use this medicine after the expiry date which is stated on the packaging after EXP.
 The expiry date refers to the last day of that month.
+Do not store above 30°C.

-Do not store above 30°C. Store in the original package in order to protect from moisture.
+Do not store above 30°C.

+Store the tablets in the original package, in order to protect from light and moisture.